John J. Kerr

 to Petrolia ca.1865.
 He built Nemo Hall in ca.1878.
 This is one of the finest

-and shown on the Heritage Properties page.
-Kerr built numerous of the finest
+described and shown on the Heritage Properties page.
+Kerr built numerous

-structures in town and also had numerous oil wells with 5 right on the Nemo
+of the finest structures in town and also had numerous oil wells with 5 right

 The following is a note with several pictures that was sent to me from Karen